decred/dcrdocs/docs/getting-started/using-the-block-explorer.md

 ### Ticket purchases

-FOr a ticket purchase (stake submission) there are a few differences from a standard transaction shown.
+For a ticket purchase (stake submission) there are a few differences from a standard transaction shown.

 Note the difference under details: The word `Ticket` appears above the